 Suns' Steve Albert retires after 45 years in sportscasting

+Suns' Steve Albert retires after 45 years in sportscasting Phoenix Suns television play-by-play announcer Steve Albert is retiring, ending a 45-year career in sports broadcasting Check out this story on USATODAY.com: http://usat.ly/2pzdm8i PHOENIX - Phoenix Suns television play-by-play announcer Steve Albert is retiring, ending a 45-year career in sports broadcasting.
 Before that, he spent 13 years as the voice of the New Jersey Nets, five seasons as TV play-by-play announcer for the Golden State Warriors and one season with the New Orleans Hornets.
-Albert was the announcer for Showtime boxing for 24 years, describing some of that sport's biggest moments, including both Evander Holyfield-Mike Tyson fights.

 Add your comments below